 According to estimates by The Polaris Project, there are more people enslaved today than at the peak of the Trans-Atlantic slave trade.

-The Polaris Project estimates that there are several hundred thousand victims of human trafficking in the United States, and 100,000 of them are sexually exploited children.
+The Polaris Project estimates that there are several hundred thousand victims of human trafficking in the United States and that 100,000 of them are sexually exploited children.

-The National Human Trafficking Resource Center hotline received 21,431 calls and 1,279 text messages from victims in all 50 states in 2014.
+In 2014, the National Human Trafficking Resource Center hotline received 21,431 calls and 1,279 text messages from victims in all 50 states.

 In 2003, the Federal Bureau of Investigation identified Minneapolis as one of 13 cities with a large concentration of child prostitution enterprises.

-A 2008 Wilder Foundation study found 14-20% of homeless youth in Minnesota have engaged in survival sex or prostitution.
+A 2008 Wilder Foundation study found that 14-20 percent of homeless youth in Minnesota have engaged in survival sex or prostitution.

-Forty-four percent of homeless lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth have been approached for prostitution, and 19% have engaged in survival sex.
+Forty-four percent of homeless lesbian, gay, bisexual, transgender and queer (LGBTQ) youth have been approached for prostitution, and 19 percent have engaged in survival sex.

 Photo Caption: